oauthstuff/draft-ietf-oauth-security-topics/A04_attacks-and-mitigations.md

 ### Access Token Phishing by Counterfeit Resource Server {#counterfeit_res_server}

-An attacker may setup his own resource server and trick a client into sending access tokens to it that are valid for other resource servers (see Attackers A1 and A5 in (#secmodel)).
+An attacker may setup their own resource server and trick a client into sending access tokens to it that are valid for other resource servers (see Attackers A1 and A5 in (#secmodel)).
 If the client sends a valid access token to this counterfeit resource server, the attacker in turn may use that